 The group provides for gratuity covering eligible employees under which a lump sum payment is made to vested employees at retirement, death, incapacitation or termination of employment, of an amount reckoned on the respective employee's salary and his tenor of employment with the group.
-The group accounts for its liability for future gratuity benefits based on actuarial valuation determined at each Balance Sheet date by an Independent Actuary using Projected Unit Credit Method.
+The group accounts for its liability for future gratuity benefits based on actuarial valuation determined at each Balance Sheet date by an Independent

+Actuary using Projected Unit Credit Method.
 The group recognizes the net obligation of the gratuity plan in the Balance Sheet as an asset or liability, respectively in accordance with Accounting Standard 15, 'Employee Benefits'.
 Actuarial gains and losses arising from experience adjustments and changes in actuarial assumptions are recognised in the Statement of Profit and Loss in the period in which they arise.
 The Holding Company makes annual contribution to a Gratuity Fund administered by Trustees and separate schemes managed by Kotak Mahindra Old Mutual Life Insurance Limited and ICICI Prudential Life Insurance Company Limited.
-In respect of its Subsidiaries, gratuity liability is not funded.
+In respect of its subsidiary BIFPL, contribution to gratuity fund is made through Life Insurance Corporation of India group gratuity fund.
+In respect of the other subsidiaries gratuity liability is not funded.

-c) Employee share based payments:-
+c) Employee share based payments:

-Stock options granted to the employees of the Holding Company under the stock option scheme established are accounted as per the accounting treatment prescribed by the SEBI (Employee Stock Option Scheme and Employee Stock Purchase Scheme ) Guidelines, 1999 / SEBI (Share Based Employee Benefits) Regulations, 2014 issued by Securities Exchange Board of India.
-The Holding Company follows the intrinsic value method of accounting for the options and accordingly, the excess of market value of the stock options as on the date of grant over the exercise price of the options, if any, is recognized as deferred employee compensation cost and is charged to the Statement of Profit and Loss on graded vesting basis over the vesting period of the options.
+Stock options granted to the employees of the Company under the stock option scheme established are accounted as per the accounting treatment prescribed by the SEBI (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999 / SEBI (Share Based Employee Benefits) Regulations , 2014 issued by Securities Exchange Board of India.
+The Company follows the intrinsic value method of accounting for the options and accordingly, the excess of market value of the stock options as on the date of grant over the exercise price of the options, if any, is recognized as deferred employee compensation cost and is charged to the Statement of Profit and Loss on graded vesting basis over the vesting period of the options.